Uridium Plus ZX Spectrum

 With games such as this, Technician Ted, Firelord, Cybernoid, Exolon, Avalon and Zynaps they rarely delivered nothing short of excellence for our favourite 8-bit machine.

-A company that perhaps do not quite get the recognition they deserve...
+Hewson are perhaps a company that do not quite receive the recognition they deserve...

 Back story to Uridium